 This format of pen is known as a long/short, something that was developed in Japan in the 1960s in what one assumes is a response to a shortage of material to make shirt pockets out of.
 When posted, the extremely long section and cap combine to form a pen more than long enough for easy use, as seen in the portrait below, while when capped there is such a tiny stub of barrel showing that even the most wizened, atrophied shirt pocket could easily contain it.

 Production Run: 1968 – c.
 1980; the first is based on a reliable but single source, the latter is a miserable, almost unfounded guess.
 I will happily accept correction, if you’ve got actual data.
-Update: Pilot has restarted production of this model; I wasn’t paying quite enough attention to say exactly when, but if not in 2014 then in the latter part of 2013.
+Update: Pilot has restarted production of this model, under the name Elite 95S, as a ; I wasn’t paying quite enough attention to say exactly when, but if not in 2014 then in the latter part of 2013.

 Cost When New: A known Japanese production model from 1976 shows a sticker of ¥3,000.
 In 1970, that would be the equivalent of about $10.00 (for modern value, try this calculator).
 If it were available for export, the price would likely be higher outside Japan; the cost of living was radically lower in Japan then, to the point that it was viewed much as China is now as a source of cheaply made but relatively advanced consumer goods.
-The restarted Elite 95S costs ¥10,000.
+The restarted Elite 95S cost ¥10,000 initially; in early 2021 it is ¥11,000.

-Size: My examples are two different sizes.
+Size: My older examples are two different sizes.
 The possibly-ladies’ model is 11.5cm capped, 14.1 cm posted, 10.2 cm uncapped while the maybe-men’s version is 12.1 cm long capped, 14.7 cm posted, 10.7 cm uncapped (not that one would use it that way, regardless).
 Section and barrel are both slightly bigger in the longer one.
-I’ve not had a chance to measure the modern production.
+The modern production version is 11.9 cm long capped, 14.9 cm posted, 10.6 cm uncapped .

 Point: My black example is semi-hooded, which obscures markings, and I haven’t satisfied myself whether it’s steel or gold.
 18 K is present in my white version (made in 1970, during the “gold war“), 14K points are certainly known (that ’76 model mentioned above certainly had one of the latter), and 14K are the standard in current production.

-Filler: The 1970 model admits the current cartridge, as well as the CON-20 press-bar type (0.7ml) converter (I’ll assume for the moment that the modern version is the same).
+Filler: The 1970 model admits the current cartridge, as well as the CON-20 press-bar type (0.7ml) converter.
+The 95S comes with the CON-40 piston converter (a more clever version of the CON-50, 0.5ml capacity).
 The black pen uses a cartridge the capacity of which I don’t know; it’s not the same as current Pilot cartridges, which do not fit.
 It has a very specific screw-in converter, capacity 0.6 ml.

 If you are relying on the preceding information to win a bet or impress a teacher, you should read the site’s scholarly caveat.
 Remember, this is the internet, and it’s full of bad information.